 Eye surgery is daunting!
+With Dr. Parker, you meet with the SURGEON.
 Dr. Parker is involved from your very first visit to our office.
 He wants to meet you and personally answer any questions you may have to put you at ease and gain your confidence.
-The pre-operative exam is a thorough 1 1/2 to 2 hour exam where Dr. Parker reviews your history and checks the health of your eyes from the front part of the eye, the cornea, to the very back of the eye, the retina.
+The pre-operative exam is a thorough 1.5 to 2 hour exam where Dr. Parker reviews your history and checks the health of your eyes from the front part of the eye, the cornea, to the very back of the eye, the retina.
 As a sub specialist, Dr. Parker has additional specialized skill in refractive surgery and detecting corneal conditions.

 Number of Procedures

 Query a practice how many procedures the surgeon has performed, not the practice as a whole.
 How involved is the surgeon in the treatment plan for each procedure.

 Dr. Parker’s lead technician, Lori, has worked with him since his very first procedure!
 As his lead technician, Lori conducts all of the WaveScans for the treatment plans and meets with each patient to review concerns.
 On the evening prior to surgery, when the office is empty and quiet, Dr. Parker personally creates and fine-tunes each individual treatment plan.
 This care and concern Dr. Parker invests in each patient results in exceptional outcomes and very happy LASIK patients!